 Without this ledger, it may be hard to keep track of the company’s shares and the ownership of the shareholders.
 The following list outlines the information you should include when you make stock transfers.

 The line items on the stock transfer ledger often include:

 The stock transfer ledger is often used when shares are sold, transferred, surrendered or lost.
 Keep in mind that each certificate can be issued for more than one share of stock.

 The stock transfer ledger, as well as the corporate seal and most of the company's other important documents, are often held by the corporation's secretary.
 This is to ensure the safekeeping of the ledger, which holds important ownership information for the company.

-Feel free to contact Harvard Business Services, Inc. at any time to obtain more stock certificates.
+Feel free to contact us at any time to obtain more stock certificates.

 We will ask what number certificate you would like us to start with for the new order, as each stock certificate is individually numbered.
 We can also provide you with a full Corporate Kit, corporate seal or customizable templates at any time.
 Just call 800--345-CORP.